h-eugene/Obsidian/Change of Basis. Matrix Inverses..md

 > [!example]  Minor Method (using cofactors)
 > 1. Find the determinant of matrix $A$.
 > 2. Find the minors:
-> 	- For each element of the matrix, you find the minor, and write it in another
+> 	- For each element of the matrix, you find a minor and write it to another matrix in the appropriate position.
+> 	-

 [^1]: Matrix that converts coordinates from one basis to another